for communication and dissemination activities

 c.
 Contact details: telephone, mobile, e-mail, website, street address, post code, country; social media handles or accounts;

-- If you decide to provide contact information for potential interviewees, that information will be managed with the same level of care and confidentiality as your own personal data.
+- If you agree to provide contact information for potential interviewees, that information will be managed with the same level of care and confidentiality as your own personal data.
 These potential interviewees will only participate to this exercise if they explicitly consent to do so.
-If these persons declines to participate to the consultation, their personal data will be immediately deleted;
+If these persons decline to participate to the consultation, their personal data will be immediately deleted;

 - The collected responses to interviews/surveys will be presented in anonymized manner and/or as aggregated data in the reports including interview/survey results.
 These reports will be publicly available but will not allow for the identification of the data source.
 This means that you will not be identifiable in any of these reports and your personal data will not be made public.

-Personal data will not be used for an automated decision-making including profiling.
+Personal data will not be used for an automated decision-making including profiling and will not be transferred outside the European Economic Area.

-In addition, personal data, which is not mandatory for the purpose of the project implementation might be collected during the communication activities for example pictures, web streaming of events or video, full or short CVs but only with the consent of the data subject concerned.
+In addition, personal data, which is not mandatory for the purpose of the project implementation may be collected for communication activities: e.g.: pictures, web streaming of events or video, full or short CVs but only with the prior consent of the data subject concerned.

 5. All recipients are on a "need to know" basis.
 The recipients to whom the personal data will or might be disclosed are:

 b.
-CINEA contractor’s authorised staff and their subcontractors’ authorized staff, in charge of performing and managing the tasks or studies within framework of signed contracts under EMFF programme;
+CINEA contractor’s authorised staff and their subcontractors’ authorized staff, in charge of performing and managing the tasks or studies within framework of signed contracts under EMFAF programme;

 c.
 External experts bound by confidentiality clauses;

 d.
-Relevant staff of the EC services (e.g. DG MARE, etc.);
+Relevant staff of the EC services (e.g. DG MARE, DG DIGIT to manage EU Login as part of the EC Identity Access Management Service (IAMS)2, etc.);

 Only persons relevant for the performance of the services, including accredited staff, SME beneficiaries of the assistance services, large enterprises, investors and other service providers selected by CINEA and the European Commission might have access to a limited subsection of your data if needed.